Find Grad Schools

 • Proctor

 In the United States, there were 14,600 jobs for Survey Researcher in 2016.
 New jobs are being produced at a rate of 2.1% which is below the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Survey Researcher by 2026.
-The BLS estimates 1,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,400 job openings in this field each year.

 undefined